scuzzydude/asimov/asimov.md

 The expedition returned to the Brazos as heroes, the celebration lasted for days.

 The empire of Heart and Tail of Tatanka was born.
 Hot stayed at home on the Brazos, coaching up new ranks of warrior of all shapes and sizes, while Stinky Fingers roamed to the North and East, building an empire through peaceful competition, but sometimes, usually after a mother insult, outright stone age savagery or magic.
-Stinky Fingers had many sons, and they built leagues that spanned the entire continent, the very first empire, started right here in Texas.
+Stinky Fingers had many sons, and they built leagues that spanned the entire continent.
+The very first empire, started right here in Texas.

 Aren't you lucky?